KeshavChawla/Keshav-Personal-Blog/_data/blog/2020-04-01-this-is-a-second-test.md

 I was lucky enough to get my first choice of residence Claudette Millar Hall (CMH).
 The building and rooms were gorgeous, and the views I woke up to every day were fantastic (definitely going to miss that).
 I think the best part of the residence experience was the social aspect.
 Meeting people in the same faculty makes understanding concepts and learning exponentially easier.
 In general, having the chance to meet and interact with many individuals made the year go by much quicker.

 ### **9. Show up to class!**
-Let's consider why: If we take a course like AFM 121 which has one lecture and tutorial a week we get a total 24 total events throughout the term.
+Let's consider why: If we take a course like AFM 121, which has one lecture and tutorial a week, we get a total of 24 total events throughout the term.
 Here is the cost per event for a CFM student in their 1A term :

+Cost per class:
 $
 \begin{array}{|c|c|c|}
 \hline Course & CFM \space Domestic & CFM \space International\\